Tyree Energy Technology Building room 348

-Professor Rose Amal is an ARC Laureate Fellow, a UNSW Scientia Professor who leads Particles and Catalysis Research Group at the University of New South Wales, a Co-Director for ARC Training Centre for the Global Hydrogen Economy and the Leader of the NSW Power Fuel Network.
+Professor Rose Amal is a UNSW Scientia Professor who leads Particles and Catalysis Research Group at the University of New South Wales, a Co-Director for ARC Training Centre for the Global Hydrogen Economy and the Leader of the NSW Power Fuel Network.

 Rose is a respected and recognised pioneer and leading authority in the fields of fine particle technology, photocatalysis and functional nanomaterials and have made significant contributions to these research areas over the past 15 years.
 Her research contributions span from fundamental chemistry to applied chemical engineering fields; from material science and nano-research to a specialised photochemistry field.
-Professor Amal’s current research focuses on designing nanomaterials for solar and chemical energy conversion applications (including photocatalysis for water and air purification, water splitting, development of indoor self-cleaning materials, low temperature catalytic reactions and utilisation of CO2) and engineering systems for solar induced processes, using the sun’s energy as a clean fuel source.
+Rose was awarded ARC Laureate Fellowship in 2015 for her research on creating sustainable fuels by harnessing the power of the sun, which is also the focus of her current research, which is designing nanomaterials for solar and chemical energy conversion applications, and engineering systems for solar-induced processes, using the sun’s energy to generate clean fuel.

 In 2018, Professor Rose Amal was made a Companion of the Order of Australia (AC) for her eminent service to chemical engineering and education.
 She has received numerous prestigious awards.
 Key highlights include awarded the James Cook Medal (2021), CHEMECA Medal (2021), NSW Scientist of the year (2019), being listed in the Australia's Top 100 Most Influential Engineers (2012-2015); receiving ExxonMobil Award (2012), Judy Raper Women in Engineering Leadership Award (2012), NSW Science and Engineering Award - Emerging Research (2011), Freehills Award (2008), and the UNSW Vice Chancellors Award for Research Supervision Excellence (2003).